Hand tools and fabrication machines

 - Carmela already has the required reflectors on the pedals (and the aforementioned very elegant bell which is also required here by law).

-- front and back lights with integrated reflectors; this is our first bike where the light is not connected to a dynamo or the main battery and we have decided that this is not optimal anyway, because dynamos get cabling issues and we do not want to take the main battery on short trips.
+- front and back lights with integrated reflectors; this is our first bike where the light is not connected to a dynamo or the main battery and this is on purpose: dynamos always get cabling issues and we do not want to take the main battery on short trips just for light.

 - the bike handles very well and direct, due to its size and low weight.